Jonathan-Adamson/Jonathan-Adamson/README.md

 ## About Me

-I'm currently a student-athlete at Denison University, where I am pursuing a major in Data Analytics with a concentration in Economics.
-My academic journey, coupled with my involvement in various projects, has provided me with a solid foundation in data analytics.
+I'm currently a senior at Denison University, where I am pursuing a major in Data Analytics with a concentration in Economics.
+My academic journey, coupled with my involvement in internships and various projects have provided me with a solid foundation in data analytics.

 ---